-A good monitor arm fixes the two biggest problems with a stock display stand: it lifts your screen to eye level and it clears the desk space the base was eating.
-The catch is that the arms everyone recommends, like the Ergotron LX, run $150 to $200 each.
-You don't have to spend that.
-Every arm below comes in under $80, mounts two screens (or a laptop and a monitor), and still gives you real height, tilt, and swivel adjustment.
-Here's what holds up and what to skip.
+A good monitor arm fixes the two biggest problems with a stock display stand: it lifts your screen to eye level and clears the desk space the base was eating.
+The catch is that the arms everyone recommends, like the Ergotron LX, often sit near the top of the under-$200 range.
+If your goal is a cleaner desk on a tighter budget, the better move is usually a dual-monitor arm or a laptop-plus-monitor mount that creates more visible workspace per dollar.

 Bottom line